Sherwin-Williams Accessible Beige: Paint Color Review

 Vanity mirrors | Double sconce | Single sconce | Round knobs | Door latches

 There are plenty of timeless design choices that may go in and out of what’s hot at the moment, like a white kitchen or red oak hardwood floors.
-But, if done correctly, having a grey or beige aesthetic will never go out of style.
+But, if done correctly, having a warm gray or beige aesthetic will never go out of style.
 By this, I mean that if I see a photo of your space, it shouldn’t look like it was edited to be completely desaturated of color!

 Is beige too boring?

 Paint manufacturers probably have an entire department dedicated to coming up with creative names for their colors.
 Some of the names are pretty wild and you’ll find that crazy colors have crazy names, like Exuberant Pink and Electric Lime.
-You don’t have to see the color to know they are bold and vibrant.
+You don’t have to see the colors to know they are bold and vibrant.

-Accessible Beige doesn’t exactly give you goosebumps, but I’m going to share why this popular Sherwin-William color is anything but builder beige boring!
+“Accessible Beige” doesn’t exactly give you goosebumps, but I’m going to share why this popular Sherwin-William color is anything but builder beige boring and my favorite paint color in my home.

 Corner view of primary closet with marble floors and IKEA PAX hack to look like custom cabinetry painted accessible beige, brass cabinet hardware, window with white interior shutters, brown woven desk with linen chair